 Quick Refresher on the Major NOAA Geostationary Satellite (GOES) Data Products

 The visible channel (0.55–0.75 ) records reflected sunlight radiances, where whiter shades are more reflected light and darker shades are less, just like in a black-and-white photograph.
 Land reflects more light than oceans and lakes; clouds and snow cover reflect more light than land.
 The visible channel goes dark at night.

-The water vapor channel (6.5-7.0 ) covers a strong water vapor absorption band.
+The water vapor channel (6.5–7.0 ) covers a strong water vapor absorption band.
 Thus, radiation energy at this wavelength is strongly absorbed and the radiation energy recorded by the satellite for this channel must originate from the top of the highest moist layer.
 Within the moist layer, the absorptivity at this wavelength is effectively 1 and it is only near the top of the moist layer that the absorption optical thickness becomes small enough that the radiation energy can escape to space and be recorded by the satellite.
 Note that the higher the top of the moist layer, the lower the temperature and the less radiance recorded by the satellite.
-Higher layers are given whiter shading; darker shading is given to lower tops of moist layers with larger radiance values.
+Lower radiances (and hence higher, colder moist layers) are given whiter shading; darker shading is given to higher radiances (and hence lower, warmer moist layers).

 A few remarks on the water vapor channel.
 Even the driest column of air will have enough water vapor to absorb all 6.5–7.0 infrared radiation emitted from Earth’s surface and just above Earth's surface.
 Therefore, all the radiation energy at these wavelengths recorded by the satellite comes from atmospheric water vapor at least a kilometer or more above the surface.